 If your strategy is based solely on performance, you shouldn’t care if the fund is run by a monkey or a PhD.
 Follow the numbers…they’ll tell you what to do.
 Don’t assume it’s time to sell just because the fund manager changes if your strategy is performance-based.
 Follow the numbers…don’t try to predict what they’ll be.

 Having said that you might want to sell your fund when the manager is replaced if you are a long-term performance investor.
-I am squarely against using that method, but that’s not important right now.
+I am squarely against using that method because long term averages mean nothing – but that’s not important right now.

-If you buy funds based on very long-term results, the manager is important and you should probably switch your holdings.
+If you buy funds based on very long-term results, the manager is important and you should probably switch your holdings if the manager leaves.
 Again, this question needs to be answered based on your investment method.
 There is no one right answer.

-This is one reason to sell your funds that always makes sense.
+If your goals change significantly it probably does make sense to shift your strategy.
 If you reach a certain milestone in life and your financial needs change, you might need to change your portfolio.
 If that’s the case, get to work.
 Just make sure you aren’t confusing a change in your objective needs with your temporary change in appetite for risk.
 Even in this case, don’t let artificial milestones sway you.
-For example, even if you are going to retire next year, that doesn’t necessarily mean you should need to shift your investment strategy.
+For example, even if you are going to retire next year rather than 5 years from now, that doesn’t necessarily mean you should need to shift your investment strategy.
 You might still keep your portfolio as is and simply use your holdings to create more income.
 You figure this out by going back to your financial and investment plan.

 Your strategy should dictate your buys and sells.
 Not your emotions.